utmgdsc/PollVotingSystem/README.md

 ```

 ### Running the app (on a server)
+Note: The app installation assumes you already have Shibboleth.

 1. Setting up the client `.env` file (Placed in the root of your `client` folder)